edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 ## Overview

 RMK utilizes [SOPS](https://github.com/mozilla/sops) and [Age](https://github.com/mozilla/sops#encrypting-using-age)
-for secrets management, ensuring secure encryption, storage, and access to sensitive data.
-The tool ensures seamless and automated secret management, reducing manual effort while maintaining security best practices.
+for secrets management, ensuring **secure encryption, storage, and access to sensitive data**.
+The tool ensures seamless and automated secret management, reducing manual effort while maintaining **security best practices**.

 > All RMK commands related to the secrets management can be found under the [rmk secret](../../commands.md#secret)
 > command category.

 The functionality in RMK is divided into two key areas:

-1. **Working with secrets keys** – Managing encryption keys used for encrypting and decrypting secrets.
+1. **Working with secret keys** – Managing encryption keys used for encrypting and decrypting secrets.
-2. **Working with secrets files** – Handling encrypted YAML files that store sensitive configuration data.
+2. **Working with secret files** – Handling encrypted YAML files that store sensitive configuration data.

-### Secrets keys
+### Secret keys

-This area focuses on integration with cloud providers, ensuring secure storage, retrieval, and local access to secrets.
+This area focuses on integration with cloud providers, ensuring **secure storage, retrieval, and local access to secrets **.
-Once the keys are generated, RMK automatically provisions all necessary cloud resources, securely stores the keys in the provider’s Secrets Manager service, and downloads them to the local machine upon first use.
+Once the keys are generated, RMK **automatically provisions** all necessary cloud resources, securely stores the keys in the provider’s Secrets Manager service, and downloads them to the local machine upon first use.

 For each supported cloud provider, RMK integrates with the respective secrets management service: